Alfonsina Strada: 1924 Giro d'Italia

 Radio Marconi said The Foggia-L'Aquila – 7th stage was 304 km, which was bad enough because the southern Italian roads at this time were nearly impassable.
 They were not paved, and were rocky and icy too.
 The mountain pass was so terrible that the riders could not get their bikes through the mire and mess on their own and almost all the participants were towed part way by motorcycles and cars.
 Alfonsina suffered terribly on this stage.
 She fell on a descent and had to ride many more hours using her bruised, scraped and swollen knee.

 The race referees excluded her because she was out of time.
 The organiser, Colombo, couldn't stop them from applying his own rules but by then spectators were waiting to see her and her rides were producing stories for his reporters.
 Some reports say that Colombo had to balance sentiment, commercial benefit, the political climate and Italian fascism's intolerance of her challenge to machismo.
 Colombo let her ride on as an individual, paying her bills but excluding her from prizes.

 The next day was to Fiume, where a crowd lifted her from her bicycle and carried her in triumph when she finished in tears from pain and exhaustion 25 minutes after the time limit.
 It motivated her to continue to Milan.
 Only 38 completed the race and Strada, although no longer formally in the running, finished more than 20 hours ahead of Telesforo Benaglia, the maglia nera.
 She finished 28 hours behind the winner, 30-year-old Giuseppe Enrici of Piedmont.
 However, almost an hour separated Enrici from his runner-up, Federico Gay, so it was hardly a close-run race.
 With two riders finishing behind her, Strada won 50,000 lire for her efforts.

 Later career

 Strada was never allowed to ride the Giro again, but she followed it for several years and earned the respect of the journalist Armando Cougnet, Giardini, Colombo, Cattaneo, Lattuarda, Costante Girardengo, as well as of other journalists and competitors.
 She rode exhibition races throughout Italy, Spain, France, Luxembourg and before Tsar Nicholas II of Russia in Saint Petersburg.
 In 1937, in Paris, she defeated the French champion, Robin.
+In 1925 she sought to enter the Tour de France.